eclipse-lsp4j/lsp4j/documentation/jsonrpc.md

 # Core Concepts

-The LSP is based on an extended version of [JSON RPC v2.0](http://www.jsonrpc.org/specification), for which LSP4J provides a Java implementation.
+The LSP is based on an extended version of [JSON RPC v2.0](https://www.jsonrpc.org/specification), for which LSP4J provides a Java implementation.
 There are basically three levels of interaction:

 # Basic Message Sending

-On the lowest Level JSON RPC just sends messages from a client to a server.
+On the lowest level JSON RPC just sends messages from a client to a server.
 Those messages can be notifications, requests or responses.
 The relation between an incoming request and a sent response is done through a request id.
 As a user you usually don't want to do the wiring yourself, but want to work at least with an `Endpoint`.

 # Endpoint

-LSP4J provides the notion of an [Endpoint](../org.eclipse.lsp4j.jsonrpc/src/main/java/org/eclipse/lsp4j/jsonrpc/Endpoint.java) that takes care of the connecting a request messages with responses.
-The interface defines two methods
+LSP4J provides the notion of an [Endpoint](../org.eclipse.lsp4j.jsonrpc/src/main/java/org/eclipse/lsp4j/jsonrpc/Endpoint.java) that takes care of connecting request messages with responses.
+The interface defines two methods:

 ``` java
 /**